Catalogs & Handbooks

 CHE 294 Special Topics 4 Credits

-An advanced Chemistry topic or topics is chosen based on student interest and faculty expertise.
+An advanced Chemistry topic or topics is chosenbased on student interest and faculty expertise.

 Term(s) Offered: All Terms, All Years